xdansl5/logstream-lakehouse/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add your feature'`).
+3. Make your changes and commit them (`git commit -m 'Add your awesome feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request with a clear description of your changes.